 VISIT THE LIBRARY OR GET A BOOK SUBSCRIPTION

-If you are finding it difficult to buy books for your child, visit a library and pick books based on their interest.
-If you have no access to the library, subscribe to a monthly book subscription and get a curated, age-appropriate book.
+If you’re having trouble finding books for your child, consider visiting a library and selecting books based on their interests.
+If you don’t have access to a library, you can also subscribe to a monthly book subscription service, which will send you a curated selection of age-appropriate books.

 Don’t give up.
 All of it takes some patience to get going.